 DEMON SONG

-Kelsea’s second horror novella will be published by Titan Books in September 2025!
+Kelsea’s second horror novella will be published by Titan Books on September 30, 2025!
 Learn more about the book, read the article on The Bookseller, or add it on Goodreads!

 An eerie and unsettling gothic horror about the heady and hungry price of fame, drawing on Chinese mythology.
 Perfect for fans of Shirley Jackson and Cassandra Khaw.